What to Do When the Power Goes Out in Your Home

 Keep the doors to your refrigerator and freezer closed as much as possible.
 Your refrigerator should maintain its cold temperature for about four hours without power.
 A full freezer will hold its temperature for about 48 hours, but only 24 hours if it is half full.

 When in doubt, throw it out.
-If at any point food is above 40 degrees Fahrenheit (4.44 degree Celsius) for two hours or more, throw it away.
+If at any point food is above 40°F (4.44°C) for two hours or more, throw it away.
 Never taste food to determine if it’s safe or depend on appearance or odor.
 Food in the freezer that still has ice crystals can be refrozen or cooked, but if you’re unsure, it’s better to toss it out.
 Eating food not kept at the proper temperature may cause illness even when thoroughly cooked.

-Keep a three-day supply of nonperishable food that doesn’t require refrigeration or cooking such as canned goods and boxed milk.
-And don’t forget to stock up on bottled water.
+Keep a three-day supply of nonperishable food that doesn’t require refrigeration or cooking, such as canned goods and boxed milk.
+And don’t forget to buy enough bottled water.
+Hint: This is the No. 1 item Walmart stocks up on before a storm.

 Power outages at water treatment plants can also mean that your water may become unsafe for both you and your pets.
 “Even though the water coming from the tap looks clean, it could be unsafe to drink.
-Check with the local authorities to see if there is a boil alert in effect,” says Diane Vukovic, author of Disaster Preparedness for Women.
-Vukovic advises bringing the water to a full rolling boil for one minute or, if you live at an elevation of 6,500 feet or more, three minutes.
+Check with local authorities to see if there is a boil alert in effect,” says Diane Vukovic, author of Disaster Preparedness for Women.
+If you have a gas stove, Vukovic advises bringing the water to a full rolling boil for one minute or, if you live at an elevation of 6,500 feet or more, three minutes.

 If your home uses well water, you likely won’t have water until the power comes back on.
 The best way to get your water back is to hook your well pump up to a gas-powered generator.
 You can often rent these types of generators at local equipment rental service providers.
 Installing a permanent backup generator is a good idea to keep water flowing during outages in the future.
 You may also want to research if your well system can support the addition of a manual pump that can be used without electricity.